bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android79+iOS Safari14+Chrome for Android86+Android WebView86+Samsung Internet14.0+Opera Mobile61+

-[Element/replaceChildren](https://developer.mozilla.org/en-US/docs/Web/API/Element/replaceChildren "The Element.replaceChildren() method replaces the existing children of a Node with a specified new set of children.
-These can be DOMString or Node objects.")
+[Element/replaceChildren](https://developer.mozilla.org/en-US/docs/Web/API/Element/replaceChildren 'The Element.replaceChildren() method replaces the existing children of a Node with a specified new set of children.
+These can be DOMString or Node objects.')

 In all current engines.